QuantumKitHub/PEPSKit.jl/docs/src/man/models.md

 ## Implementing custom models

 In order to define custom Hamiltonians, we leverage several of the useful tools provided in MPSKitModels.
-In particular, we use many of the pre-defined [operators](https://quantumkithub.github.io/MPSKitModels.jl/dev/man/operators/), which is especially useful when defining models with symmetric and fermionic tensors, since most of these operators can take a symmetry [`Sector`](@extref) as an argument, returning the appropriate symmetric `TensorMap`.
+In particular, we use many of the pre-defined [operators](https://quantumkithub.github.io/MPSKitModels.jl/dev/man/operators/), which is especially useful when defining models with symmetric and fermionic tensors, since most of these operators can take a symmetry as an argument, returning the appropriate symmetric `TensorMap`.
 In order to specify the lattice on which the Hamiltonian is defined, we construct two-dimensional lattices as subtypes of `MPSKitModels.AbstractLattice`.
 Note that so far, all models are defined on infinite square lattices, see [`InfiniteSquare`](@ref), but in the future, we plan to support other lattice geometries as well.
 In order to specify tensors acting on particular lattice sites, there are a couple of handy methods that we want to point to: see `vertices`, `nearest_neighbors` and `next_nearest_neighbors` defined [here](https://github.com/QuantumKitHub/PEPSKit.jl/blob/master/src/operators/lattices/squarelattice.jl).

-For a simple example on how to implement a custom model, let's look at the implementation of the [`transverse_field_ising`](@ref) model:
+For a simple example on how to implement a custom model, let's look at the implementation of the `transverse_field_ising` model:

 ```julia
 function MPSKitModels.transverse_field_ising(